sematext/docs/docs/logs/syslog-ng.md

 ## Configure Sources

-Sources enable syslog-ng collect the logs you want to send to Logsene.
+Sources enable syslog-ng collect the logs you want to send to Logs Management App.
 You can use system() to collect all the local syslog messages from that system.
 You can put this at the beginning of your **/etc/syslog-ng/syslog-ng.conf**, along with your configuration